oVirt/ovirt-site/source/develop/release-management/process/add_a_package_to_copr.md

 # About oVirt/ovirt-master-snapshot

-The [oVirt/ovirt-master-snapshot](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/) COPR project is meant to provide latest build from merged patches for all the subprojects within oVirt project.
+The [oVirt/ovirt-master-snapshot](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/) COPR project is meant to provide the latest build from merged patches for all the subprojects within the oVirt project.

 The builds included in this project are pre-release builds for testing purposes, not suited for production.

-For using these pre-production builds please refer to [Install nightly oVirt master snapshot](/develop/dev-process/install-nightly-snapshot.html).
+For using these pre-production builds, please refer to [Install nightly oVirt master snapshot](/develop/dev-process/install-nightly-snapshot.html).

 # Adding a new sub-project to oVirt/ovirt-master-snapshot